MEGATRON: Disentangling Physical Processes and Observational Bias in the Multi-Phase ISM of High-Redshift Galaxies: Introduction

 While this approach is very computationally efficient, it begins to break down under certain conditions.
-For example, the presence of turbulent gas in H~{ II} regions can have non-negligible effects on emission line ratios, even when compared to one-dimensional models with the same average conditions \citep[][]{Gray:2017,Jin:2022}.
+For example, the presence of turbulent gas in H~{ II} regions can have non-negligible effects on emission line ratios, even when compared to one-dimensional models with the same average conditions \citep[see discussions in ][]{Gray:2017,Jin:2022,Xing:2026}.
 Secondly, non-equilibrium effects can be important in the presence of non-thermal physics such as cosmic rays \citep{Katz:2022}, or in regions where cooling timescales are sufficiently short that gas can be over-ionized \citep{Oppenheimer:2013,Katz:2022,Richings:2022,Ploeckinger:2025}.
 Finally, galaxy spectra integrated over multiple unresolved H~{ II} regions can also lead to unrepresentative emission line ratios \citep{Cameron:2023}.
 As a result, we are motivated to explore the use of cosmological simulations with on-the-fly non-equilibrium thermochemistry that can complement photoionization models by overcoming some of these aforementioned issues.

 In this work, we aim to understand the physics underpinning observed properties of the high-redshift ISM, in particular focusing on the physical and observational effects which bias our ability to extract information from spectra.
-To accomplish this, we use the \megatron\ simulations (Katz et al.~2025; Rey et al.~2025; Cadiou et al.~2025).
+To accomplish this, we use the \megatron\ simulations \citep{Katz:2025b,Rey:2025,Cadiou:2025}.
 These simulations employ a detailed thermochemistry network of primordial species, metals, and molecules, coupled to on-the-fly multi-frequency radiation transport and a state-of-the-art galaxy formation model, which allows us to self-consistently predict the spectra of the simulated high-redshift galaxies.
 In particular, we use this unique capability to conduct a direct comparison with JWST-observed high-redshift galaxies, most notably measuring all bulk galaxy properties from the mock spectra in the same way that is typically done for JWST observations.

 This paper is organized as follows.
 In Section~\ref{sec:full_methods}, we describe the \megatron\ simulations and outline our spectroscopic analysis approach.
 In Section~\ref{sec:results}, we investigate each of the four unique ISM properties of high-redshift galaxies.
 Finally, in Section~\ref{sec:caveats}, we discuss caveats of our approach before concluding in Section~\ref{sec:conclusions}.